 “incident-To” Billing Cheat Sheet

 RULE OF THUMB: To qualify as incident-to, Services must be part of the patient’s normal course of treatment, during which a physician personally performed an initial service and remains actively involved during treatment.
-The physician does not have to be physically present in the patient’s treatment room while the services are provided, but you they must provide direct supervision; meaning they must be present in the office for assistance if necessary.
+The physician does not have to be physically present in the patient’s treatment room while the services are provided, but they must provide direct supervision; meaning they must be present in the office for assistance if necessary.
 A physician must perform subsequent services that reflect his/her continued active participation in and management of the patient’s care

 When to bill under np:

 - NP sees a patient for a new problem

 - If an established patient brings up a new problem during NP visit

 - Evaluation and management services (E/M)

 services that do not apply: